PrestaShop/docs/basics/keeping-up-to-date/upgrade-module/upgrade-module-internal-behavior.md

 # Upgrade module internal behavior

-This is how the module is built, for version 4 and higher.

-Most of the information is however valid with the previous versions too.

 ## Entrypoints

 The upgrade module aims to be a PrestaShop module AND be as independent as possible.
 Which means its content can be reached from several way:

 - **autoupgrade.php**

-Every module developer will recognize its content.
 This file is used to manage the module part of the project: installation, uninstallation, then automatic redirection to the next file.

 - **AdminSelfUpgrade.php**

 This controller uses the AdminController features from PrestaShop.
 It allows the upgrade configuration to be displayed in the back office.
 The merchant will see the configuration options.

 In previous versions it was used to handle everything, displaying answers, handle and dispatching requests...
 In the latest version, its responsibilities were restricted, which should be displaying the configuration page.

 - **ajax-upgradetab.php**

 This file is called from ajax requests.
 This is the only file responsible of the initialization and upgrade / rollback steps.
-This file is not a PrestaShop controller for a simple but important reason, we do not want to rely on the core during an upgrade or a rollback, this would increase the risk of crashes.
+This file is not a PrestaShop controller for stability reasons during upgrade/rollback processes.

 - **cli-upgrade.php**

 This is the equivalent of `ajax-upgradetab.php` file for CLI calls.
 It will instantiate some specific features to the CLI, like a logger displaying informations on the fly.
 This entrypoint is also useful for testing, or for a user who does not want to use the web version.

 ## What version to use